 Table of Contents

-Project CARE provides caregiver training, counseling, and education, as well as need assessments and home safety inspections for families caring for a loved one with dementia.
-Respite care vouchers, which can be for in-home care or out-of-home care, such as adult day care, are also available, but are very limited.
-CARE Counselors can also facilitate connecting caregivers to other social services, such as Area Agencies on Aging, and community support networks specific to caring for a family member with dementia.
+Project CARE provides caregiver and dementia education and training, information and referral services, and caregiver assessment and care planning.
+Respite care vouchers, which can be used for in-home care or out-of-home care, such as adult day care, are also available to eligible care consultation clients, but are very limited.
+Family consultants collaborate with the Family Caregiver Support Program and 16 Area Agencies on Aging, connecting caregivers to other social services, such as Area Agencies on Aging, and community-based supports specific to caring for a family member with dementia.

-Project CARE is managed by the NC Division of Aging and Adult Services (DAAS).
-Previously Project CARE was limited to 36 counties.
-However, it is now available in all 100 counties statewide.
+Project CARE is managed by NC’s Department of Human Services’ Division of Aging and Adult Services (DAAS) working through 6 regional offices and is available in all 100 counties statewide.